daviddenton/fintrospect/README.md

 <a href="http://twitter.github.io/finagle/" target="_top">Finagle</a> RPC framework from Twitter.
 It provides a simple way to
 implement contracts for both server and client-side HTTP services which are:

-- ```Type-safe``` : auto-marshall all request parameters/bodies into the correct types (including primitives + JSON/XML etc...).
+- ```Type-safe``` : auto-marshalls all request parameters/bodies into the correct types (including primitives + JSON/XML etc...)
 - ```Auto-validating``` : the presence of required and optional request parameters and bodies are checked before entering service-layer code
 - ```Auto-documenting``` : runtime generation of endpoint documentation such as <a href="http://swagger.io/" target="_top">Swagger</a> JSON or web sitemap XML
 - ```Uniform``` : reuse the same contract to define both incoming or outgoing Finagle HTTP services.
-This also allows extremely low effort fake servers to be created.
+This also allows extremely low effort fake servers to be created

 Additionally, Fintrospect provides a number of mechanisms to leverage these routes: